How Important is ʻTrustʼ in Negotiation

 As Trust Decreases, Compliance Measures Must Increase

 So how do we do this?
-In the ENSI view, the key is to focus on building predictability.
+In the ENS view, the key is to focus on building predictability.
 Avoid having discussions with the other party about their lack of trustworthiness as this is unlikely to help achieve your objectives.
 Rather focus on developing compliance mechanisms that will lock-in the other party’s commitment.

 Tips on Managing Mistrust